biobakery/metawibele/README.md

                      [--exclude-target EXCLUDE_TARGET]
                      [--log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}]

-A workflow to preprocess shotgun sequencing reads of metagenomes with tasks of metagenomic assembly, gene calling, building gene families, and generating gene abundance for each sample.
+A workflow to preprocess shotgun sequencing reads of metagenomes with tasks of metagenomic assembly, gene calling, building gene catalogs and generating gene abundance for each sample.

 optional arguments:
   -h, --help            show this help message and exit